university-of-york/research-it-documentation/docs/source/beginners_guide/linux-shell.rst

 ==========  =========================================================================

 To use an environment variable precede its name with a ``$`` character.
-We can display all define environment variables with ``printenv``, and set values with export.
+We can display all defined environment variables with ``printenv``, and set values with export.

 .. code-block:: console
     :caption: using environment variables